MicrosoftDocs/SupportArticles-docs/support/windows-client/performance/pbr-reset-fails-language-resources-missing.md

 This article describes an issue in which push-button reset fails because language resources are missing, and provides a workaround for the issue.

-_Original product version:_ &nbsp; Windows 10 Education, version 2004
+_Applies to:_ &nbsp; Windows 10 Education, version 2004

 ## Symptoms